 Can I sue JUUL?

-If you’ve suffered injury or illness due to use of JUUL e-cigarettes, including EVALI (e-cigarette and vaping product associated lung injury), you may qualify for a JUUL lawsuit and be entitled to compensation.
+If you’ve suffered addiction, injury or illness due to use of JUUL e-cigarettes between age 14 and 26, including EVALI (e-cigarette and vaping product associated lung injury), you may qualify for a JUUL lawsuit and be entitled to compensation.
 Our JUUL lawsuit attorneys are ready to talk with you — please call 1-800-525-7111 for a free consultation.
 There are no legal fees unless we win your case.

 JUUL and the Vaping Epidemic